kristofferv98/SemanthaVoiceAssistant/README.md

 and context-aware responses.

 ## ACKNOWLEDGEMENTS:
-Special thanks to https://github.com/aurelio-labs/semantic-router and James Briggs and his team for developing the semantic-routing library and showcasing its use case on the YouTube channel https://www.youtube.com/@jamesbriggs.
+Special thanks to James Briggs and his team for developing the semantic-routing library and showcasing its use case on the YouTube channel https://www.youtube.com/@jamesbriggs.
 Their contributions have been invaluable to the development of this project.
+The link to the library can be found here https://github.com/aurelio-labs/semantic-router.

 For more information on voice processing and additional functionalities, visit my library at https://github.com/kristofferv98/VoiceProcessingToolkit.